j0lama/PS4-4.55-Linux-Loader/README.md

 For now only some PS4 FAT models are supported, see the list [here](https://twitter.com/valentinbreiz/status/947864073085079552).

-You need a FAT32 formatted USB drive plugged in on any PS4's USB port with the following files on the root directory : bzImage and initramfs.cpio.gz.
+You need a FAT32 formatted ([Mac OS](https://www.admfactory.com/how-to-format-usb-flash-drive-to-fat32-in-mac-os/)) / [Windows](https://www.easeus.com/partition-master/best-fat32-format-tool.html) USB drive plugged in on any PS4's USB port with the following files on the root directory : bzImage and initramfs.cpio.gz.
 You can download [them here](https://mega.nz/#!hEh1QI4B!gCDA5l7GyTekQ-fURvKw6WRieSbHETb3tYHb--SkmhM).

 Then you will need to send the payload (PS4-Linux-Loader-Vultra.bin) to your PS4.
 For that go to your PS4 web browser, go to [4.55 Exploit](http://crack.bargains/455/) and send the payload to your PS4 using netcat or other.